Miho-jinja Shrine 美保神社

 If you come by car, you'll be able to drive along the coast road that runs in and out of the very scenic, small coves and the headlands of the peninsula's north coast.

-Most people coming to Mihonoseki nowadays come to visit the Miho Shrine, the head shrine of more than 3,000 Ebisu shrines nationwide.
-Ebisu is one of the Seven Lucky Gods of Japan, and is particularly popular with fishermen, children, and commercial businesses.
+Most people coming to Mihonoseki nowadays come to visit the Miho-jinja Shrine, the head shrine of more than 3,000 Ebisu shrines nationwide.
+Ebisu is one of the Seven Lucky Gods of Japan, and is popular as a deity of fishing, academic achievement, and business prosperity.

 Because Ebisu loved music, people have left offerings of musical instruments at the shrine.
 The treasure house now contains a fantastic assortment of almost 900 instruments, both Japanese and Western, some quite rare and unusual, like the first accordion in Japan.